-History majors seeking teacher certification should see the degree program for certification in History in the Teacher Education section of this Bulletin.
+History majors seeking teacher certification should see the degree program for certification in History in in this section and the Teacher Education section of this Bulletin.

 Degree Requirements for a Major in History

 History requires 39 credit hours of course work including 9 credit hours of history electives and 3 credit hours of either an upper division social science or humanities course.
 A grade of "C" or higher is required in all major courses.